Tyre Pressure Guide

 Lower pressure improves comfort.
 Low pressure allows a tyre to deform quickly to any bumps in the road, insulating the vehicle from the impact.
 Higher pressure reduces tyre flex and makes for a firmer, bumpier ride.

-On a surface with hard edges, soft tyres will deform around those edges and provide some mechanical “keying” between the tyre tread and the surface edge.
+On a surface with hard edges, soft tyres will deform around those edges and provide some mechanical “keying” or interlocking between the tyre tread and the surface edge.
 This improves traction.
 A hard tyre will key less and is more likely to slip across a sharp edge.

 Soft tyres are hard to steer.
 So lower tyre pressure increases the effort required to steer the vehicle.
 Higher pressure makes it easier to steer.